 Where to stay in Aoraki Mount Cook

-The Aoraki Mount Cook Alpine Village is a good base for exploring the National Park.
+Aoraki Mount Cook Alpine Village

-Glentanner Park Centre Mount Cook is the closest camping to Mount Cook, it is on the roadside 18 km before the national park.
+Glentanner Park Centre Mount Cook is the closest serviced camping area to Mount Cook, located on the roadside 18 km before the national park.

 More on New Zealand Travel